nsc-norway/suprDUPr/README.md

 This will produce binaries `fastdup` and `fastdup.read_id` in the current directory.
 Run the binaries to get a list of options.

+## Programs and pipelines

+  * The main program is `fastdup`.
+It examines sequence reads in a fastq file (optionally gzip compressed), and computes the fraction of reads which are "local" duplicates.